top of page

 Welcome to the Royal College of Fungi

-On this page you will find the birth of the Royal College of Fungi, it's prospectus, it's campuses, workshops and also how it responded to the problems students face in the Royal College of Art.
+On this page, you will find the birth of the Royal College of Fungi, its prospectus, its campuses, workshops, and also how it responded to the problems students face in the Royal College of Art.

-The tuition is a poetry workshop 'Poetry as a form of spores'
+The tuition is a poetry workshop 'Poetry as a form of Spores'

 If you would like to join a university that offers alternative education strategies and models for learning.